matthieu-bt/business-guide/source/quickstart/upgrade.rst

 .. _skribble.com: https://my.skribble.com/signup

+Skribble offers a free month to new customers.
+You won’t be charged during your free trial and you can cancel at any time.

-To set up Skribble Business:
+To set up Skribble Business and start your free trial:

 - Log in to your Skribble Account at https://my.skribble.com/